ith-harvey/developers/README.md

 ```

 ### getIntents
 You can fetch the intent configuration for any peer to see what they've announced for trade.
-For an example of how to call `getIntents` on the Indexer, see [indexer_example.py](python/indexer_example.py).
+For an example of how to call `getIntents` on the Indexer, see [indexer_example.py](python/indexer_example.py) or [example.js](nodejs/example.js).

 **Parameters**
 * `address`: A **lowercased** Ethereum address to fetch intent for.